Open In App

 Report

-Types of Quadrilaterals can be daunting tasks to understand as there are so many of them with each having different properties and all being different from each other.
-All the different types of quadrilaterals have very distinct shapes and properties which help us identify these quadrilaterals.
+Types of Quadrilaterals: All the different types of quadrilaterals have very distinct shapes and properties which help us identify these quadrilaterals.
 As we know, quadrilaterals are polygons with four sides, four interior angles, and four vertices.
-With its unique sets of properties and characteristics, there can various different quadrilaterals such as square, rectangle, parallelogram, rhombus, trapezium, and kite.
+With its unique sets of properties and characteristics, there can be various quadrilaterals such as square, rectangle, parallelogram, rhombus, trapezium, and kite.

 The word “Quadrilateral” is a combination of two Latin words ‘Quadri‘ means a variant of four, and ‘latus‘ means side, which has a combined meaning of “four sides”.
 As we already discussed in the introduction of the article Quadrilaterals can be defined as, types of polygons that have four sides, four vertices, and four angles along with a pair of diagonals.
 Other than that, the Sum of the interior angles of quadrilaterals is 360°.